csev/dj4e/assn/dj4e_install52.md

 The `dj4e-samples` folder is reference material that you can use through out the course.
-From time to time we might make changes to this and ask you to do a `git pull origin django52` to get the latest version of the code.
+From time to time we might make changes to this and ask you to do the following commands to get the latest version of the code.

+    cd ~/dj42-samples
+    git pull origin django52

 Building Your Application
 -------------------------